svn2github/akismet/trunk/readme.txt

 = 4.0.8 =

 * Improved the grammar and consistency of the in-admin privacy related notes (notice and config).
+* Revised in-admin explanation of the comment form privacy notice to make its usage clearer.

 = 4.0.7 =
 *Release Date - 28 May 2018*